 order clauses in your transform — either at the bottom of the transform or in a partitioned query.
 Often, attempts to order on hundreds of millions or billions of distinct values will fail.
 Note that ordering rows at the bottom of the transform does not affect your output, and is only useful in preparing your data for export.

 Confirm that none of your aggregation methods are creating massive cells.
 For example, using the

 String aggregate method on an exceptionally large partition can collapse and concatenate many values into one record — if the cell becomes too big, this error will be thrown.

 Currently, queries on Redivis are limited to 1TB total compute cost.
-Please see Managing costs for more information on how to reduce your query's cost.
+Please see Costs and optimization for more information on how to reduce your query's cost.